jamu0075/Boulder-Bike-Research/csci-4831-7000/README.md

 The biker data is updated every 15 minutes, each time the scraper script is run the most up to date data is retrieved.
 Weather data is updated on a semi-monthly basis and requires a manual download to update.

-Both cleaning scripts download a csv to your machine for the scope of this project.
-However, the data could just as easily have been put into a database for more logical access.
+Both cleaning scripts download a csv to your machine.
+This for the scope of this project, however, the data could just as easily have been put into a database for more logical access.
 The focus of this research was the analysis and did not require frequent updates to the data.

 After successfully running both cleaning scipts you should have all the csv's required to run the analysis notebooks.